Ideal for: People who want lower monthly repayments and prefer to change cars on a regular basis.

 Under a PCP agreement, you agree with the dealer the amount you want to borrow, less any deposit payment and the value of any car you are part-exchanging.
 Your dealer then submits your application for finance to the motor finance companies and, provided you pass their credit checks, the lender pays for the car on your behalf.

 During the agreement, you pay the full price of the car plus interest, minus the guaranteed future value of the car.
 This means that the monthly payments are usually less than they would be under a comparable HP agreement over the same term.

 You will have three options:

 - You can either pay the guaranteed future value in full and own the car outright

-- Hand back the keys and walk away
+- Hand back the car and walk away

 - Trade the car in by using any existing equity (if the guaranteed future value is actually lower than the current market value of the car) as a deposit for a new finance agreement.

-If you want to hand the car back but have exceeded the forecast mileage you agreed at the start of the contract, you will need to pay an excess charge.
+If you want to hand the car back but have exceeded the mileage allowance you agreed at the start of the contract, you will need to pay an excess mileage charge.